-- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - The Group comprises entities located globally with the most financially significant operations being located in Australia, the United States of America ("USA") and Germany.
-Other financially significant operations are located in Switzerland.
+- The Group comprises entities located globally with the most financially significant operations being located in Australia, the United States of America ("USA") and Germany.
 Accordingly, we structured our audit as follows: - The group audit was led by our team from PwC Australia ("group audit team").
-The group audit team conducted an audit of the special purpose financial information of businesses operating in Australia and the USA used to prepare consolidated financial statements. - Under instruction from and on behalf of the group audit team, component auditors in Germany and Switzerland performed an audit and review, respectively, of the special purpose financial information for those locations used to prepare the consolidated financial statements. - The group audit team had continuous involvement in the work performed by the component auditors, with each component team being provided with direct written instructions and regular dialogue with the group audit team throughout the audit.
-The group audit team also held meetings with local management of the most financially significant operations. - The group audit team undertook the remaining audit procedures, including over significant financial statement items controlled at the Group level, the Group consolidation, the audit of the financial report and remuneration report.
+The group audit team conducted an audit of the special purpose financial information of businesses operating in Australia and the USA used to prepare the consolidated financial statements. - Under instruction from and on behalf of the group audit team, component auditors in Germany and Switzerland performed an audit of the special purpose financial information for those locations used to prepare the consolidated financial statements. - The group audit team had continuous involvement in the work performed by the component auditors, with each component team being provided with direct written instructions and the group audit team kept in regular communication throughout the year. - The group audit team undertook the remaining audit procedures to obtain sufficient appropriate audit evidence to express an opinion on the Group's financial report as a whole.